 The tier list shows both the primary role of the champion:

 And its secondary role:

-Tier S+: Currently the best champions in Wild Rift.
+Tier S+: Currently the best champions in this Wild Rift Tier List.
 Also known as God or OP Tier champions.
 These are very difficult to counter and with the right strategies, perform very well on any game.
 These champions are usually banned or picked in higher tiers.

 Tier S: Strong Champions.
 These Champions can be as impactful as the S+ champions but are not as banned or picked as them.

 Tier A+: Viable Champions.
 These champions are one buff away from being S or S+ tier champions.
 They can be used in almost all drafts and can be safely picked in most cases.

 Tier A: Good Champions.
 These Champions are powerful with the right strategies, they excel at what they do in their lanes and perform well in most games.